focus-editor/focus/LOG.md

 - Remove/replace selection on edits

 - Put cursor at the center of viewport on alt+C (or some other shortcut)
-- Be able to scroll while holding LMB
 - Don't put cursor in the weird spot when clicking at the end of file
 - Don't crash if window is resized to 0
 - When dpi changes, adjust viewport position